A polynomial-time algorithm for the automatic Baire property: Automata and Regularity

 \subsection{The automatic Baire property}

-In this section we are going to prove an automatic version of the result stating that every Borel (and even every analytic) set has the Baire property.

-We recall some basic deﬁnitions about meagre sets, see \cite{book/kuratowski66,Oxtoby80}.
-An $\omega$-language $F\subseteq X^{\omega}$ is said to be of \emph{first Baire category} or \emph{meagre} if it is the union of countably many nowhere dense sets, or equivalently if it is included in a countable union of closed sets with empty interiors.

-\begin{definition} A subset $F\subseteq X^{\omega}$ has the \emph{Baire property} if there is an open set $E\subseteq X^{\omega}$ such that their symmetric difference $F\ \Delta\ E$ is of first Baire category. \end{definition} An important result of descriptive set theory is the following result, see \cite{book/kuratowski66,Oxtoby80}. \begin{theorem} Every Borel set of the Cantor space has the Baire property. \end{theorem} In \cite{LATA20/finkel,ijfcs21/finkel} an automatic version of the above theorem is proved.
-We ﬁrst give the deﬁnition. \begin{definition}[Automatic Baire property] A subset $F\subseteq X^{\omega}$ fulfils the \emph{Automatic Baire property} if there are a regular and open $\omega$-language $E$ and a regular $\omega$-language of first Baire category $F'$ such that $F\ \Delta\ E\subseteq F'$. \end{definition} Then it holds the following. \begin{theorem}[\cite{LATA20/finkel,ijfcs21/finkel}] Every regular $\omega$-language fulfils the Automatic Baire property. \end{theorem}
+In this section we are going to prove an automatic version of the result stating that every Borel (and even every analytic) set has the Baire property. \begin{definition} A subset $F\subseteq X^{\omega}$ has the \emph{Baire property} if there is an open set $E\subseteq X^{\omega}$ such that their symmetric difference $F\ \Delta\ E$ is of first Baire category. \end{definition} An important result of descriptive set theory is the following result, see \cite{book/kuratowski66,Oxtoby80}. \begin{theorem} Every Borel set of the Cantor space has the Baire property. \end{theorem} In \cite{LATA20/finkel,ijfcs21/finkel} an automatic version of the above theorem is proved.
+We ﬁrst give the deﬁnition. \begin{definition}[Automatic Baire property] A subset $F\subseteq X^{\omega}$ fulfils the \emph{Automatic Baire property} if there are a regular $\omega$-languages $E, F'$ such that $F\ \Delta\ E\subseteq F'$, where $E$ is open and $F'$ is a $\Sigma_{2}$-set of first Baire category. \end{definition}